 Parówki, better known in English as Vienna sausages, are much more delicate than typical Polish sausages, and more subtle in flavor.
 These are made from many types of meats, however, the most popular are chicken, pork and veal meat.
 They are very liked and popular among children.
 Cooked parówki are often served for breakfast, and eaten with white bread, mustard or ketchup.
 On the other hand many Poles perceive parówki as a low quality, unhealthy food.
 Usually there's a large fat content and the method of production, which is based on grinding meat and fat down, leaves a place for adding some repulsive ingredients, including chemical additives, which are obviously unnoticeable in the final product.

 Hence, I would not recommend you trying Polish parówki, also because it is not a very traditional Polish specialty.
-You thould rather try another great Polish food, called kabanosy (kabanos is singular).
+You thould rather try another great Polish food, called kabanosy (singular form is "kabanos").
 These are thin, long, usually dried & smoked sausages.
 What you can see on a picture below is an example of quite tasty Polish brakefast: kabanosy and twarozek made of Polish curd cheese:

 Another specialty in the Polish food collection is the blood sausage – kaszanka / kiszka in Polish – made of a mixture of pig's blood, pig offal (commonly liver, lungs, skin, and fat) and buckwheat (sometimes barley or rice).
 All of these ingredients are stuffed in a pig intestine.
 Dark, bloody stuffing is flavored with onion, black pepper and marjoram.